Updated May 31, 2023

 Syntax of VI Editor in Unix

 VI Editor has various features for easy editing in the Linux environment.
-The basic purpose of highlighting these commands and their syntax is just to make oneself familiar with the availability of various features.
+The basic purpose of highlighting these commands and their syntax is to familiarize oneself with the availability of various features.
 We do not need to mug up all the commands.
 You can refer to the main pages for the details of the commands and the options.

 Now let us get going on the same: